rosszzalina/Arduino-Project/README.md

 ### Code source
-the code has bben modified
+the code has been modified
 https://simplecircuitslol.blogspot.com/2024/02/arduino-code-temperature-sensor.html